awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 Refer to [related](#related) for more about WebRTC and KVS.

+## Development

+If you would like to contribute to the development of this project, please base your pull requests off of the `origin/develop` branch, and to the `origin/develop` branch.
+Commits from `develop` will be merged into master periodically as a part of each release cycle.

 ## Outbound hostname and port requirements
 * KVS endpoint : TCP 443 (ex: kinesisvideo.us-west-2.amazonaws.com)
 * HTTPS channel endpoint : TCP 443 (ex: r-2c136a55.kinesisvideo.us-west-2.amazonaws.com)